-Middle School Bible Classes
+Middle School Small groups and Bible Classes

 At Nashville Christian School we believe that no education is complete without learning the Bible.
 Therefore, students at all levels are taught the Scriptures each academic day.